Aotearoa New Zealand 3Rs Awards

 The student winner of the inaugural 2014 ANZCCART Essay Competition was Katherine Reid (Massey University), for her essay entitled Conversations to Improve Animal Welfare in Research and Teaching.

 Submissions for 2019 will be due by 14 October 2019, and will include two prizes of $500.
-Conditions of entry and other details for the ANZCCART Essay Competition will be released shortly.
+Conditions of entry and other details for the ANZCCART Essay Competition can be found here.

 ANZCCART School Science Fair Prize